Important Tips for Driving During A Winter Storm

 Driving in icy conditions can be deceptive, the worst is when “black” ice forms on the roads.
 Black ice occurs when the temperatures are the coolest.
 If the temperatures are very low even the rain can freeze on the ground on impact.
 Sleet and the refreezing of snow or water can also generate black ice.

-1. Keep a close eye on the road surface.
+1. Have a close look at the road surface.

 Most of the time, black ice is difficult to see while driving during a winter storm.
 Always pay close attention to the road surface in icy conditions, avoid the pavement that looks dark or like new asphalt.
 Plus, bridges or elevated roadways are more likely to form ice.

-2. Know how your vehicle behaves on ice.
+2. Know how your vehicle reacts on ice.